Dmitry-Kosenko/logbull/README.md

 ### 🐳 **Easy Deployment**

 Log Bull is an Apache 2.0 licensed, self-hosted log collection system designed for developers and small teams.
-Unlike ELK (Elasticsearch, Logstash, Kibana) or Loki which require complex configurations, significant resources (multiple services, heavy memory usage), and extensive setup time, Log Bull works out of the box with zero configuration and runs as a single lightweight Docker container.
+Unlike ELK (Elasticsearch, Logstash, Kibana) or Loki which require complex configurations, Log Bull works out of the box with zero configuration and runs as a single lightweight Docker container.

 - **Docker-based**: Launch in Docker with one command - the entire process takes less than 2 minutes
 - **Zero configuration**: Works out of the box without any setup